When we open the New Testament, we have the blessing of reading two invaluable things:

 2. The inspired record of the things Jesus’ chosen apostles did and taught.
 In no other place can one find these treasures.

 In no other place on planet Earth can either of these treasures be found.
-Therefore, we ought to take great pains to pay special attention to the things we read in these New Testament Scriptures, as well as to those things we do NOT read.
-This latter thing is what we will consider for a moment here.
+Therefore, we ought to take great pains to note the things we find in the New Testament Scriptures, as well as those things we do NOT find.
+The latter—common practices or traditions that are not found in the NT—is what we will consider for a moment here.

 Take, for instance, the question of how to be saved.
 There is a sad state of affairs in our day: many things today are said and taught in response to this all-important, eternity-altering question which are simply not in the New Testament.
 The question we should ask ourselves is this: “What did the Lord and/or His apostles tell people when they were asked this question?”
 The answer to that question will be the most valuable information one could ever hope to obtain on the subject.
 Everything else is completely irrelevant, and utterly worthless.